-I was surprised to learn that are were so many local families who are able to accurately trace and confirm their roots to ancient Scottish clans and/or who have been thriving in our neighboring communities for so long.
+I was surprised to learn that are were so many local families who are able to accurately trace their roots directly to ancient Scottish clans and/or who have been thriving in our neighboring communities for so long.

 My (German) heritage has always been a source of pride and celebrity for me personally, but there was never really any German-specific family history handed down to me.
 I do not know which exact villages my people came from or what they went through to get to the USA.
 I do not know what my great x8 grandmother Lulu did for fun or what she looked like late in her life.

 There are heirlooms and some photos, but verified ties to specific German people and cities are hazy.
 Clearly this explains my envious fascination with those who know.

 One friend recognized the tent of her people right away, “the Loud MacLeods” as she calls them.